Hamsini-1223/Template-Method-Behavioral-Design-Pattern/README.md

 npm run dev
 ```

+This launches an interactive CLI where you can:

-Provides a console menu to build different house types and view statistics.
+- Build different house types
+- View house type descriptions
+- See construction statistics

 ### Demo Mode